devanharikumar89/fss16ASE/read/week5.md

 resources (e.g., database cursors, bitmaps); automated static or dynamic discovery/analysis of code that allocates and reclaims important resources; improved resource management through new software abstractions and patterns.

 ## Scope for improvement :
+The paper doesn't consider the user driven sensor inputs that generates events.
+This can make a bulk of the faults and is a big shortcoming of the paper.